 In this tutorial, we’ve set the page title to “Site Search”, so the permalink will be “/site-search/”.
 We are going to need this permalink to modify the search widget (see the code in step 4 below).

 Add the following three shortcodes to the body text and save the page.
-The first is for a Search facet, then the listing template, and then the Pager facet, all three of which we created in step 1 and 2.
+The first is for a Search facet, then the listing template, and then the Pager facet, all three of which we created in steps 1 and 2.

 How to use shortcodes?